eduhund/svg-content/README.md

     <tspan>{{variable}}</tspan>

-If you change a tag param, make sure, that you save the quotes around:
+If you change a tag param, make sure, that you save the quotes around

     fill="{{color}}"